ambroseled/UCFK4-Pong/README.md

 1. Set up boards in a dimely lit area close together with ir receivers and senders facing each other
 2. In terminal navigate to the root of the group128 folder
-3. Run `make clean program` once for each board
+3. Run `make clean`
+4. Then run `make program` twice
-4. Press the navswtich move to game difficulty selection, on either board
+5. Press the navswtich move to game difficulty selection, on either board
-5. Use the navswitch to select the game difficulty
+6. Use the navswitch to select the game difficulty
-6. Confirm difficulty and start the game by pressing the navswitch
+7. Confirm difficulty and start the game by pressing the navswitch
-7. Use the navswitch to control your paddle
+8. Use the navswitch to control your paddle
-8. Play the game!!
+9. Play the game!!

 ## The Game
 - The goal of the game is to win by causing the other player to miss the ball